mtl-brainhack-school-2019/C.T.S-FunctionalConnectivity_CLBP/README.md

 -

 - [ ] Jupyter Notebook with complete analysis
-This project will observe functional connectivity with rsfMRI on patients experiencing chronic low back pain.
-The data were acquired from OpenPain by the Apkarian Lab, in Northwestern University (http://www.openpain.org/dataPortal.html)

-*NOTE: The structural data are currently not available on OpenPain (only functional data), but they should be in September.
-A subset of the data was selected (i.e. the control group.
-For more information, see the original paper: https://www.nature.com/articles/s41467-018-05859-1) with 68 patients, with their T1w and rsBOLD.*

 ## What kind of medium will I use to present my results? ##